chrper80/Milestone-project2/README.md

 ##### Warning

-5: The type attribute is unnecessary for JavaScript resources.
+5: The type attribute is unnecessary for JavaScript resources. *Removed the one in the script tag containing my main.js file*

 ### Javascript validation with JSHint